It Takes a Village of Volunteers to Raise Baseball and Softball Players

 I remember my excitement the day I signed up for Little League.
 Nervous for my first tryout, and anxious until I received a phone call from my coach, Mr. Bendel, I was drafted by the White Sox.
 It was a magical process that I remember to this day.
 Coach Bendel did not have a son on the team.
 Coach Hockenberry of the Pirates, our rivals, had no kids in the league.
 My dad dropped me off at practices and picked me up afterwards.
 "Some guy" umpired all the games.
 Fields were always prepared despite never seeing anyone with a rake or wheeling a chalk box.
 Based on my 3-year experience with Little League from 1979-1981, my expectation when my daughter signed up for Tee Ball was that I would pay my registration fee and then just drop her off and pick her up from practice.

-Imagine my shock when at her first practice I saw one coach, who had never coached softball before, herding thirteen 5 year old girls through practice.
+Imagine my shock when, at her first practice, I saw only one coach who had never coached softball before, herding thirteen 5-year-old girls through practice.
 I and others quickly stepped up to help and I've actively volunteered for Little League ever since.
 This interaction with Little League put into focus how my perception was misinformed.

 Whether you're brand new to Little League or have been in the league for a few years and don't understand why you keep being asked to volunteer, we hope this article clarifies what Little League provides to players and families and how volunteers optimize the experience for both.